How Our Solar Savings Calculators Are Programmed

 Solar Loans Through Go Solar Group

 Go Solar Group also offers financing options through its loan partners.
 Go Solar Group has financing options available for those with a credit score as low as 650.
 The terms and rates of these loans are input into this calculator.

 Why Go Solar Group Adds the Electric Increase Rate

 The average increase rate for utilities in the state gives an idea of how much utility-generated electricity would cost the customer over the life of a solar array.
 These rates allow the calculator to determine the comparative cost of solar and generate estimated savings.

 Another thing to consider when looking at a solar calculator is how the calculator calculates different terms.
-The solar savings calculators at Go Solar Group looks at system cost, total cost, the federal rebate, state rebates, total electric cost, electric annual increase and purchasing options.
+The solar savings calculators at Go Solar Group look at system cost, total cost, the federal rebate, state rebates, total electric cost, electric annual increase, and purchasing options.
 Together all these grouped terms allow the Go Solar Group solar savings calculator to generate a reliable solar savings estimate.

 $system_cost = $cost_matrix[$location_area][$electric_bill][‘cost’];